|

 “Not being able to detect the Theites…” Kor held short, because he may

-have been less gracious to another Commander and Dal El knew it.
+have been less gracious with another Commander and Dal knew it.

 For a fleeting second, Kor thought he heard a female voice say,